Join us for the third of the SCOAP and Spine COAP virtual Forums by registering here for Thursday, February 25, 2021!

-Agenda topics for the January 15th event will include a year in review for Spine COAP, current quality improvement and research projects in spine surgery, an update regarding the Moving the Needle Campaign, and discussions regarding disparities and inequity in surgical care, as well as appropriate perioperative and surgical care.
-For the third and final Forum of the series, 1/29 agenda topics will include standardization and best practice in surgical care, quality improvement and research in a learning collaborative, and other topics to be informed by the earlier Forums.
-The three events in total have been approved for both CME and CNE credits, commensurate with the hours attended (7.0 Hours).
+Agenda topics for the February 25th event will include will include standardization and best practice in surgical care, quality improvement and research in a learning collaborative, the involvement of patient and families in quality improvement work, and other topics to be informed by the earlier Forums.
+The three events in total have been approved for both CME and CNE credits, commensurate with the hours attended.
 Participants must be registered and complete an evaluation to obtain the credits.
 Registration closes the day before each event.

 Our hearts and thoughts go out to all the medical professionals who are working through personal hardship and risk to care for the people of our state.